Ahmet Necdet Sezer: Early life

-Sezer was born in Afyonkarahisar to Ahmet Hamdi Sezer and Hatice Sezer.
-His parents came from Serres in Greece during the population exchange between Greece and Turkey.
-After finishing Afyonkarahisar High School in 1958, he graduated from the Ankara University Faculty of Law in 1962 and began his career as a judge in Ankara.
+Sezer was born in Afyonkarahisar to Ahmet Hamdi Sezer and Hatice Sezer, Macedonian Turkish Muhacir parents who emigrated from Serres, Central Macedonia, Greece during the population exchange between Greece and Turkey following the Turkish War of Independence.

+After finishing Afyonkarahisar High School in 1960, he graduated from the Ankara University Faculty of Law in 1962 and began his career as a judge in Ankara.
 Following his military service at the Military Academy, he served first as a judge in Dicle and Yerköy, and then became a supervisory judge in the High Court of Appeals in Ankara.
 In 1978, he received an LL.M. in civil law from the Faculty of Law in Ankara University.

-Chief justice
+Judicial career and appointment as chief justice

-On 7 March 1983, Sezer was elected as a member of the High Court of Appeals.
+On 8 March 1983, Sezer was elected as a member of the High Court of Appeals.
 As a member of the Second Chamber of Law, he was nominated by the plenary assembly of the High Court of Appeals as one of the three candidates for appointment as member of the Constitutional Court.
-On 27 September 1988, he was appointed as a member of the Constitutional Court by President Kenan Evren.
-On 6 January 1998, Ahmet Necdet Sezer was elected chief justice of the Constitutional Court.
+Five years later on 26 September 1988, he was appointed as a member of the Constitutional Court by President Kenan Evren and was reappointed for another five years in 1993 by Presidents Turgut Özal (who nominated him) and Süleyman Demirel (who confirmed his position, since the latter died in office).

+On 6 January 1998, Ahmet Necdet Sezer was elected as chief justice of the Constitutional Court and served until his resignation in 2000, when he was elected as president.